 With our networks of readers, writers and literary translators and the support of a growing band of subscribers, we have been able to bring out some mind-blowing literary books, which are now capturing people’s imagination.

 To find out more about us look at the pages on the About tab’s drop-down menu (11 Commandments, Who We Are) – and read what people say about us in the Irish Times, in Jenny Diski’s piece in the London Review of Books or in Boyd Tonkin’s piece on the need for taste-makers in The Independent.

-Or get the lowdown on us from Stefan Tobler’s piece on why small publishing is more fun (‘it’s the words, stupid’) on Bookbrunch or interviews on the Booktrust website and Writers’ Hub, direct from our office in ‘a town with three times as many tattoos parlours as bookshops’.
+Or get the lowdown on us from Stefan Tobler’s piece on English PEN’s site about the first three years (October 2013), why small publishing is more fun (‘it’s the words, stupid’) on Bookbrunch or interviews on the Booktrust website and Writers’ Hub, direct from our office in ‘a town with three times as many tattoos parlours as bookshops’ (truth is actually more like thirty times more tattoo parlours).
 Curious about our reading groups?
 Follow The Guardian or Publishing Perspectives to one of our reading groups.
 ‘The future of publishing?’
 Why not!
 We love the books we’re publishing and we hope you will, too.

 To continue, we are reliant on your support.
 Please consider subscribing!
 We hope you’ll agree that it’s an enticing offer.

 We are a literary publishing house that works on the principle that great new books will be heard about and read thanks to the combined intelligence of a number of people: editors, readers, translators, critics, literary promoters and academics.
 We hope we can be a home for such collaboration.

 Not-for-private-profit, open to you